Back to Course

 Summary

-Being miner, both in the crypto and real world, is a hard piece of bread.
+Being a miner, both in the crypto and real world, is a hard piece of bread.
 You already know the basics of the complete process.
 Even if you don’t see your future in mining, it’s good to know this technology and know where new coins come from.